MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-process-purchase-returns-cancellations.md

 The credit memo posting will also revert any item charges that were assigned to the posted document, so that the item's value entries are the same as before the item charge was assigned.

-## <a name="inventory-costing"></a>Stock Costing
+## <a name="inventory-costing"></a>Inventory Costing
-To preserve correct stock valuation, you typically want to pick return items from stock at the unit cost that they were purchased at, not at their current unit cost.
+To preserve correct inventory valuation, you typically want to pick return items from inventory at the unit cost that they were purchased at, not at their current unit cost.
 This is referred to as exact cost reversing.

 Two functions exist to assign exact cost reversing automatically.